phu0ngng/nccl/test/replay/README.md

 Build NCCL + tests with MPI:
 `make -j test.build MPI=1`

-NOTE - The replay tool depends on MPI for bootstrapping and initialization.
+The replay tool depends on MPI for bootstrapping and initialization.

 ## Generating a trace
 Set the following environment variables before running your NCCL application to generate the proper trace file per-rank: